DigitalMitford/DM_documentation/sustainingDH_notes.md

 Site Index integration with editions | sharing new data about 19c contexts | builds linked open data, available knowledge on web
-Schema Code and Codebook | Manage and guide the code, ease selection of tags, provide examples | project team and other coders oXygen XML Editor | syntax awareness, guiding the code | project team public-facing website and eXist-db | publish our data, share code, "surface" SI data in search engines |  all our user groups, project team members' accreditation of work, proofreading.
+Schema Code and Codebook | Manage and guide the code, ease selection of tags, provide examples | project team and other coders oXygen XML Editor | syntax awareness, guiding the code | project team public-facing website (Apache on Digital Ocean) and eXist-db | publish our data, share code, "surface" SI data in search engines |  all our user groups, project team members' accreditation of work, proofreading.
 Data surfacing encourages "stumbling upon" our site in quest of named entities we're coding.
 Social Media 2: Blog / Listservs | Announcements, detailed posts about project process | reaches potential new editors, coding school participants, involves our students
 Social Media 3: Ancestry.com | public genealogy trees | finds people with overlapping research interests on historical people and places
 GitHub repos (Digital Mitford GitHub Organization) | share and refine code, with version control, our code Documentation repo as well as various development projects | serves project and other coders